russellbits/Writing/Fiction/03.Short Stories/08.scalpel-and-memory/story.md

 "Dreyfus, yes, of course.
 I want you to get Mrs. Dreyfus a hot cup of green tea."

-"Oh that's all right---" Mrs. Dreyfus begins.
+"Oh that's all right—" Mrs. Dreyfus begins.

 Coburn takes one step toward her.
 "I insist.
 It will help to calm your nerves.
 And right now, you need them."
 With a look he dispatches the secretary.
 Turning back to the angiogram for a moment, he says, thoughtfully, "If we leave the tumor it will eventually kill you."
 Staring at the image of the ghostly yellow walnut that is Mrs. Dreyfus's brain, Coburn reasons that Mr. Dreyfus will now feel the need to weigh in and he waits for it.
 Often people felt that he, Dr. Jacob Coburn, doubted their intelligence.
 He did not.
 No one more than he understood the stunning intricacies of even the most mentally challenged individual, the most damaged brain.
 The true beauty of it.
 No, it was their insolence he found so hard to tolerate.